 - Adult day services

-- Community services for older adults, including senior centers, meals on wheels, information and referral, and active-senior adult educational and lifestyle programs
+- Community services, including senior centers, meals on wheels, information and referral, and active-senior adult educational and lifestyle programs

 - Adoption and foster care services for children waiting for permanent family resources

-- At-risk youth services including community-based and day treatment, wilderness challenge program, intensive weekend services, mentoring program for those who have aged out of traditional youth services, evening drop-in center
+- At-risk youth services including community-based accountability services and day treatment, wilderness challenge program, intensive weekend program, Flight mentoring program for those who have aged out of traditional youth services, evening reporting center

-- Diakon Family Life Services including individual, marriage, and family counseling; certified addictions counseling and intervention; marriage-preparation programs; pastoral care teams; custom-designed programs; support groups; professional consultation; specialized children’s services; and continuing-educational service for church professionals
+- Diakon Family Life Services including individual, marriage, and family counseling; certified addictions counseling; pastoral care teams; custom-designed programs; support groups; professional consultation; specialized children’s services

 - Diakon Kathryn’s Kloset, partnering corporate in-kind giving with non-profit organizations that offer direct assistance to people in need